What Impact does a Silo Mentality have on our Business?

 “What we need to do is learn to work in the system, by which I mean that everybody, every team, every platform, every division, every component is there not for individual competitive profit or recognition, but for contribution to the system as a whole on a win-win basis.”

 It takes openness, honesty and integrity to develop this environment and system.
 Indeed the media is currently reporting some potential problems at one of the UK’s leading supermarkets.
-Has Silo working contributed to the problem there?
+Has Silo worked contributed to the problem there?

 How do we change managing by numerical objective?